UA-196002567-1

 • Includes glass and backingComes ready for wall mounting

-• Every year we see all creatures return, and it was believed that the fish and animals presented themselves to worthy hunters and gatherers.
-They watched how the humans treated their bodies during the preservation process.
-Animal parts were used on masks during festivals.
-Bladders of birds or animals would be dried and blown up like balloons.
-Small representations of animals were hung on strings from the four corners of the communal Qas’giq.
-They shook in rhythm to the drums.
-They celebrated to give thanksgiving to Ellam Yua.
+• Every year, all creatures return, and it was believed that fish and animals presented themselves to worthy hunters and gatherers.
+They observed how humans treated their bodies during the preservation process.
+Animal parts were used to create masks for festivals.
+Bladders of birds or animals were dried and inflated like balloons.
+Small representations of animals were hung on strings from the four corners of the communal Qas’giq, shaking in rhythm to the drums.
+These celebrations were held to give thanks to Ellam Yua.

-After the celebration, the animals returned to Ellarpiim Yua, and told Him that they were treated well by the humans.
-They asked permission to return through hunting, fishing, and gathering to celebrate thanksgiving at the coming festival.
-Ellarpiim Yua then being pleased of the love and respect humans showed for one another, gave the fish and wildlife permission to celebrate life with humans again.
-The late elders agreed that Ellam Yua was the same person as Christ Jesus after the arrival of the missionaries bringing the Word in written form, the Bible.
+After the celebration, the animals returned to Ellarpiim Yua and reported that they had been treated well by the humans.
+They requested permission to return through hunting, fishing, and gathering to celebrate thanksgiving at the next festival.
+Pleased with the love and respect humans showed for one another, Ellarpiim Yua granted the fish and wildlife permission to celebrate life with humans again.
+The late elders believed that Ellam Yua was the same as Christ Jesus after the missionaries arrived with the Bible.

 No Reviews YetShare your thoughts.
 Be the first to leave a review.